tenet-ac-za/safire.ac.za-website/content/safire/news/2015-safire-workshop.md

 The tasks of all three of the streams were completed by the time of the workshop.
 The only outstanding task of the streams is the implementation of the automated meta-data exchange, which will be imminently implemented.

 This session also included a demonstration of the SAFIRE pilot implementation.
-This was done by asking the IT director of UCT to use a federated logon onto a service that he had not previous used, MCONF.
+This was done by asking the IT director of UCT to use a federated login to a service that he had not previously used, MCONF.

 The demonstration was followed by a discussion on the various lessons learnt during the implementation of the project.
 It was identified that the lack of a clear direction or mandate for the steering committee was problematic from the start.
 Additionally, many of the issues that the project team faced could have been avoided by proper communications – a topic that was discussed in detail towards the end of the workshop.